engrpanda/ESP8266-Controller-plus-ULTRA/README.md

 #
-# Serial Code to Arduino
+# Serial Code to ESP

- Gamepad Serial code to Arduino
+ Gamepad Serial code to ESP

  NOTE: UP, LEFT, RIGHT, DOWN, SQUARE, TRIANGLE, CIRCLE, EXS Buttons can be hold. not holding serial value is "S".